Disciple versus Christian: What we are

 II Corinthians 8:21, talking about why he’s taking representatives of all the churches to bring their financial contributions down to the poor Christians in Jerusalem.
 And it’s so that nobody is suspicious he was collecting this money for himself, he says, “for we have regard for what is honorable, not only in the sight of the Lord, but also in the sight of men.”
 Don’t ruffle feathers over unimportant things.
 Be concerned about what people think of you; and please people.

 Let me say something else.
 Some of us feel like we ought to be able to say whatever we want to say on social media and that’s okay.
 “It’s my spot and I ought to be able to say what I want.”
-No. No. We can do more damage getting into controversial stuff that doesn’t matter and putting out inflammatory statements on social media.
-We can do more damage to the kingdom of God in just a click than we can do almost anywhere else.
+No. Wrong.
+We can do more damage getting into controversial stuff that doesn’t matter and putting out inflammatory statements on social media than we can in about any other way.
+We can do great damage to the kingdom of God with just a click.
 Our words are vitally important whether we speak them out of our mouth or whether we speak them on Facebook, Instagram, or wherever.
 Those words are powerful for good or for destruction.
 Read James 3.
 The tongue can both set on fire or it can open doors and do good things for the Lord.
 So let’s not speak inflammatory words.
 Let’s not speak unnecessarily challenging or controversial words.
 Let’s don’t speak statements of anger or resentment or jealousy.
 Let’s speak words of grace.

-There’s also nothing in the scripture about the political opinion you have to have in order to be saved, and we can do a lot of damage to ourselves and our relationship with people and their relationship with the kingdom of God with our harsh judgements on their political opinions.
-We can have our own opinions and stand for what is right, but we need to be primarily concerned about peoples’ souls.
-We don’t want to create divisions in the body of Christ
+There’s also nothing in the scripture about the political opinion you have to have in order to be saved, and we can do a lot of damage to ourselves and our relationship with people and their relationship with the kingdom of God with our harsh judgement on their political opinions.
+We can have our own opinions and vote accordingly, but we need to be primarily concerned about peoples’ souls.
+And we don’t want to create divisions in the body of Christ.